Product Requirements Document (PRD)

 When a hot lead is detected during business hours, the chat proposes a

-connection to the company team immediately.
-It collects email and optional
+connection to the company team and collects the visitor’s email.
+It delivers

 M6 — Outside-hours capture flow